reflectoring/reflectoring.github.io/_posts/2020-01-02-spring-boot-profiles.md

 So, why do I consider this to be problematic?

 First, **we have to look into the code to see which profiles are available and what they do**.
-That is, if we haven't documented them outside of the code, but who does that, right?
+That is if we haven't documented them outside of the code, but who does that, right?
 We see these `@Profile` annotations in the code and ask ourselves what this profile does exactly.
 Each time.
 Better to use a set of properties that are clearly documented in `application.yml` and can be overridden for a specific environment or a specific test.

 Second, **we have a combinatorial effect when using profiles for multiple application modes**.
 Which combinations of modes are compatible?
 Does the application still work when we combine the `worker` profile with the `mock` profile?
 What happens if we activate the `master` *and* the `worker` profile at the same time?
 We're more likely to understand the effect of these combinations if we're looking at them at a property level instead of at a profile level.
 So, again, a set of central properties in `application.yml` for the same effect is easier to grasp.